Bill Text: CA SB1188 | 2023-2024 | Regular Session | Amended

 116601.

-(c) The state board may require a public water system subject to the minimum standards adopted pursuant to Section 116600 to show proof that it has the technical, managerial, and financial capacity to comply with the standards, including, but not limited to, annual reporting of information necessary and appropriate to monitor a public water system’s current capacity status.
+(c) The state board may require a community water system serving fewer than 10,000 people or 3,300 service connections and a nontransient noncommunity water system that serves K–12 schools subject to the minimum standards adopted pursuant to Section 116600 to show proof that it has the technical, managerial, and financial capacity to comply with the standards, including, but not limited to, annual reporting of information necessary and appropriate to monitor its current capacity status.

-(d) Nothing in this section shall be construed as limiting the state board’s authority to order consolidation pursuant to Section 116682.
+(d) Nothing in this article shall be construed as limiting the state board’s authority under other laws, including the authority to order consolidation pursuant to Section 116682 or to request a technical report under Section 116530.

 SEC.
 2.